IELTS Writing Line Graph Task 1: How to Answer

 - When you analyse the trends, especially if you’re drawing comparisons, you must consider how they affect each other and if they are in a relationship.
 For example, does line A also drop when line B drops?
 Or is it vice versa?

 Practice makes perfect, they say.
 And we agree entirely.
-Use these samples to hone your writing task 1 skills!
+Use these sample answers to hone your writing task 1 skills!
 Let’s begin.